thijsbekke/OctoPrint-Pushover/README.md

 ```
 ## Configuration

-The only thing you have too configure is the user key.
+The only thing you have too configure is the user key and set a priority for which event you want too be notified.
 You can find your own user key on your [Pushover](https://pushover.net) page.
 Copy and paste it too the "user key" field in the settings dialog of the Octoprint-Pushover plugin.
 And then you are done, the rest of the settings are optional.

 ## Features

+This plugin can send a notification with Pushover on the following events; Print done, Print failed and Print paused.
 In the settings dialog beside the user key you can specify the priority of the notifications and a sound.

 This plugin will also append an url too your octoprint instance with the notification.

 ### Priority